1. Privacy statement

 Our website uses the Google Maps mapping service, which for users from the European Economic Area and Switzerland is provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, and for all other users by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (collectively known as ’Google’).

 In order for the Google map material we use to be integrated and displayed in your web browser, your web browser must connect to a Google server, which may also be located in the United States, when visiting a subpage that has integrated maps from Google maps.
+Google Maps also uses JavaScript, which accesses information on your end device, to enable the functionality of the map service.

 This gives Google the information that the subpage of our website on which maps from Google maps are integrated has been accessed from the IP address of your device.
 If you access the Google Maps service on our site while logged in to your Google profile, Google may also link this event to your Google profile.
 If you do not wish to be linked with your Google profile, you must log out of Google before visiting our subpage on which maps from Google Maps are integrated.
 Google stores your data and uses them for the purposes of advertising, market research and personalised presentation of Google Maps.

-You can find more information about this in Google’s privacy policy and in the additional terms of usage for Google Maps: https://www.google.com/intl/de/policies/privacy/index.html and https://www.google.com/intl/de/help/terms_maps.html.
+• in the additional terms of use for Google Maps: https://www.google.com/intl/de/help/terms_maps.html.

 e) Rexx Recruitment